NEW ALBUM OUT FALL 2014

 where Celtic music flourishes, enriched by the vibrant and eclectic world

-scene, all of which is reflected in Bronnie’s lively music.
+scene, all of which is reflected in Bronnie’s lively playing.
 With one stellar

 album under her belt, and another forthcoming, Bronnie Griffin brings a strong